TheBaronMc/wake-up/README.md

 ### Login

 The prupose of this page is to authentify the user.
-You need to use enter the password declared in the configuration file.
+To do so, use the password delcared in the configuration file.

 ### Wake up

-In this page you can wake up an computer or a group of computer.
+In this page you can wake up a computer or a group of computer.

 ## API